Ranj247/ms-3-coffee-lovers/README.md

 ***

 ## Demo
-Please click on the image to open link in a new browser window.
+Please click on the image to open link in a new browser window.<br><br>
 ![Image](readme-assets/images/Mockups.PNG)

 A live demo can be found - [here](https://ms-3-coffee-lovers.herokuapp.com/)